iamanilkh/SQL_Casestudy_1/README.md

 # SQL_Casestudy_1
 This is my first casestudy in SQL
-I have used Google bigquery sandbox to solve these problems.
+I have used Google Bigquery sandbox to solve these problems.